 What do you get when you mix a compassionate Southern novelist with a playful Yankee poet?
 Exciting, refreshing, dynamic, fun!
-And TWO mentors who love helping others live a creative life.
+And mentors who love helping others live a creative life.

 The People Behind the Retreat

 Terry Price is a Tennessee based writer, creative coach, podcaster, Certified Veriditas trained labyrinth facilitator, and photographer, with an MFA in writing from the Spalding School of Creative and Professional Writing in Louisville.
 He is a current faculty member in MTSU Write (formerly The Writer’s Loft) creative writing program at Middle Tennessee State University.

 Terry works with creatives one-on-one online and in person and leads workshops and retreats on creativity, writing, photography, and using the labyrinth as both a spiritual and creative tool.

 A self-described lifestyle photographer, his portfolio includes street, landscape, and travel photography and he has finished shooting travel photos for the fourth in a series of five poetry/photography ekphrastic exhibits and books.
 His photos have been exhibited around the Southeast and Midwest and have accompanied pieces in various journals, newspapers, and magazines and sold to individuals.

 Terry’s writing has twice been nominated for the Pushcart Prize and his piece “The Addition of Clouds” was published in the anthology, Wisdom From Others: Life Lessons From Loss in November, 2019.